-Social groups alleviate depressionMarch 19th, 2014 in Psychology & Psychiatry /
+Social groups alleviate depressionMarch 19, 2014 in Medicine & Health / Psychology & Psychiatry

 Building a strong connection to a social group helps clinically depressed patients recover and helps prevent relapse, according to a new study.